-1. For Apache installations built from the source, use the option --with-ssl= to specify the openssl path, and the --enable-ssl configure option to add the SSL modules to the build.
+1. For Apache installations built from source, use the option --with-ssl= to specify the openssl path, and the --enable-ssl configure option to add the SSL modules to the build.
 The --with-included-apr configure option may be necessary if there are conflicts with the platform version.
-If a new version of Openssl is needed it may be downloaded from http://www.openssl.org/ See the Apache documentation on building from source http://httpd.apache.org/docs/2.4/install.html for details.
+See the Apache documentation on building from source http://httpd.apache.org/docs/2.2/install.html for details.

-'''

-./configure --with-included-apr --with-ssl=$OPENSSL_DIR --enable-ssl
+./configure --with-included-apr --with-ssl=\$OPENSSL\DIR --enable-ssl yum install mod\ssl

-'''

-2. For installations using OS packages, it is typically just a matter of ensuring the mod_ssl package is installed.
-The mod_nsspackage might also be installed.
-The following yum commands are suitable for Red Hat Linux.
+2. For installations using OS packages, it is typically just a matter of ensuring the mod\ssl package is installed.
+The mod\nss package might also be installed.
+The following yum command is suitable for Red Hat Linux.